yfarm/Postgres.NET/README.md

 }
 ```

-Before getting a list of items, you need to create a class that matches the columns of the table.
-The matching between the database columns and the
+This sample shows how to get list of items from a table.
+The matching between the database columns and the C# properties is done through
-C# properties is done through the NamingConverter.
+the NamingConverter.
 You can modify the NamingConverter according to your needs.
-For now it converts a database column
-named a_b_c into Abc in C#.
+For now it converts a database column named a_b_c into Abc in C#.
 ```C#
 public class Person
 {